 The Geostationary Operational Environmental Satellite R-series (GOES-R) program is a key element of the National Oceanic and Atmospheric Administration (NOAA) mission.
-This new series of satellites will offer improved instrument technologies that will result in improved detection and observation of meteorological phenomena.
-This will assist the meteorological community to provide more accurate and timely forecasts.
-The first satellite in the GOES-R series was launched on 11/19/16.
-The next satellite, GOES-S, will launch in early March 2018, followed by GOES-T and GOES-U to round out the series.
+This new series of satellites offers enhanced instrument technologies that have resulted in improved detection and observation of meteorological phenomena, including but not limited to: thunderstorms, hurricanes, low clouds and fog, wildfires and smoke, blowing dust, and volcanic eruptions and ash.
+The advancements provided by the GOES-R satellites allows the meteorological community to provide more accurate and timely forecasts and warnings along with more effective Impact-Based Decision Support Services (IDSS) for core partners.
+The first satellite in the GOES-R series, GOES-R, was launched on 11/19/16, becoming GOES-16, and eventually the operational GOES-East satellite on 12/18/17.
+The second satellite in the GOES-R series, GOES-S, launched on 3/1/2018, becoming GOES-17, and eventually the operational GOES-West satellite on 2/12/2019.
+GOES-T and GOES-U will launch in the early-to-mid 2020s, to round out the series.

-The Joint Polar Satellite System (JPSS) program is the next generation of NOAA’s polar orbiting environmental satellites.
+The Joint Polar Satellite System (JPSS) program is the next generation of NOAA polar orbiting environmental satellites.
 Through a combined effort between NOAA and the National Aeronautics and Space Administration (NASA) spanning 40 years, the first next-generation satellite launched in October 2011: The NOAA/NASA Suomi National Polar-orbiting Partnership (SNPP).
-JPSS represents significant technological and scientific improvements in environmental monitoring and will help advance weather, climate, environmental, and oceanic sciences.
+JPSS represents significant technological and scientific improvements in environmental monitoring and helps to advance weather, climate, environmental, and oceanic sciences.
 JPSS provides operational continuity of the existing NOAA Polar-orbiting Operational Environmental Satellites (POES) along with SNPP.
 NOAA is responsible for running and operating the JPSS program, while NASA is responsible for developing and building the JPSS spacecraft.
-JPSS-1 is scheduled to launch in September 2017.
+JPSS-1 launched on 11/18/2017, becoming NOAA-20.
+JPSS-2 is scheduled to launch in early 2023.